snuffpuppet/UTest/README.md

 # UTest
-A simple but flexible Unit Testing framework for GAS
+A simple Unit Testing framework for GAS

 To use this framework:
 1. Add the library UTest to your code: